gemas/buildradiator/README.md

 au build --env prod
 ```

 See the [following script](buildscripts/deploy.sh) to see what steps are nessary to deploy to github pages.
-This script is executed automatically by travis when there is a commit and al the tests are green.
+This script is executed automatically by Travis when there is a commit and all the tests are green.
 To make this work Travis must be configured with an environment variable GH_PAGES that contains a token from github.